electricimp/Promise/README.md

 ### Promise.loop(*continueFunction, nextFunction*)

-A way to perform while loops with asynchronous processes.
+This method provides a way to perform `while` loops with asynchronous processes.
+It takes the following parameters:

-Parameters:
-- `continueFunction` – function that returns `true` to continue loop or `false` to stop
+- *continueFunction* &mdash; a function that returns `true` to continue the loop or `false` to stop it
-- `nextFunction` – function that returns next _Promise_ in the loop
+- *nextFunction* &mdash; a function that returns next promise in the loop

-Stops on `continueFunction() == false` or first rejection of looped _Promise_'s.
+The loop stops on `continueFunction() == false` or first rejection of looped promises.

-Returns _Promise_ that is resolved/rejected with the last value that comes from looped _Promise_ when loop finishes.
+*loop()* returns a promise that is resolved/rejected with the last value that comes from the looped promise when the loop finishes.

-For example in the following code `p` resolves with value "counter is 3" in 9 seconds.
+For example, in the following code *p* resolves with value `"counter is 3"` in 9 seconds.

 ```squirrel
 local i = 0;